Cyril Ramaphosa: Early life

 Ramaphosa was born in Soweto, Johannesburg, on 17 November 1952, to Venda parents.
 He is the second of the three children to Erdmuth and retired policeman Samuel Ramaphosa.
 He attended Tshilidzi Primary School and Sekano Ntoane High School in Soweto.
 In 1971, he matriculated from Mphaphuli High School in Sibasa, Venda where he was elected head of the Student Christian Movement.
-He subsequently registered to study law at the University of the North (Turfloop) in Limpopo Province in 1972.
+He subsequently registered to study law at the University of the North (Turfloop) in northern Transvaal Province (now Limpopo Province) in 1972.

-While at university, Ramaphosa became involved in student politics and joined the South African Students Organisation (SASO) and the Black People's Convention (BPC).
+While at university, Ramaphosa became involved in student politics and joined the South African Students' Organisation (SASO) and the Black People's Convention (BPC).
 This resulted in him being detained in solitary confinement for eleven months in 1974 under Section 6 of the Terrorism Act, 1967, for organising pro-Frelimo rallies.
 In 1976 he was detained again, following the unrest in Soweto, and held for six months at John Vorster Square under the Terrorism Act.
 After his release, he became a law clerk for a Johannesburg firm of attorneys and continued with his legal studies through correspondence with the University of South Africa (UNISA), where he obtained his Bachelor of Procurationis degree (B. Proc.) in 1981.